sgchris/grafogram/GRAFOGRAM_JSON_FORMAT.md

 When importing a Grafogram file:

 1. **File validation** - Checks JSON syntax and required structure
-2. **Coordinate adjustment** - Automatically adjusts shapes if they would overlap with UI toolbars:
-   - **Left adjustment**: Shifts all shapes right if any x-coordinate < 220px
-   - **Top adjustment**: Shifts all shapes down if any y-coordinate < 80px
+2. **Diagram centering** - Automatically centers the entire diagram on the screen:
+   - **Bounding box calculation**: Analyzes all shapes to determine diagram dimensions
+   - **Center positioning**: Places diagram center at the screen center (accounting for UI elements)
+   - **Boundary safety**: Ensures shapes remain within safe zones while maintaining centering
    - **Relationship preservation**: Maintains relative positions between shapes
-   - **Console logging**: Reports any coordinate adjustments made
+   - **Console logging**: Reports centering calculations and final positioning
 3. **Name conflict resolution**:
    - If board name exists: **Overrides** existing board's shapes
    - If board name is new: **Creates** new board
 4. **Board activation** - Imported/updated board becomes the active board
 5. **Persistence** - Changes are automatically saved to localStorage

-### Testing Coordinate Adjustment
+### Testing Diagram Centering

-To test the automatic coordinate adjustment feature, create a JSON file with shapes that have coordinates outside the safe zones (e.g., x < 220 or y < 80).
-When imported, these shapes will be automatically repositioned to avoid overlapping with the UI toolbars while maintaining their relative layout.
+To test the automatic centering feature, create a JSON file with shapes positioned anywhere on the coordinate system.
+When imported, the entire diagram will be moved so that it appears centered on the screen, regardless of the original coordinates.
+The relative layout between shapes is preserved during this centering process.

 This format enables AI systems to easily generate diagrams for various use cases like system architecture, flowcharts, wireframes, and more.